McDaMastR/McDaCpp/README.md

-# McDaCpp
+## McDaStuff
-This repository is for most of my c/c++ work
+# This repository is for my random projects and learning

+# Languages:
+C
+C++
+Python
+Typescript